 Choose crane pads or outrigger pads that are designed and constructed to meet or exceed the bearing, flex and shear strength required.
 Their purpose is to distribute the load from the outrigger float over a large enough area that the bearing pressure to the ground surface is acceptable.
 They must be stiff enough that the crane will not go out of level as the load swings.

 Never place blocking, cribbing, pads or mats under the outrigger beam.
 For safer mobile crane setup, only use them under the outrigger floats or pontoons.

 Monitor every lift.
-If the outrigger pad or crane mat is deflecting or bending, stop the lift.
+If the outrigger pad or crane mat is showing significant deflection or bending, stop the lift.
 The outrigger force is greater than the pad and ground can support.
 Additional appropriate blocking or cribbing should be added.
 If the pad or mat is being driven into the ground, stop the lift.
 The pressure under the pad exceeds the ground bearing capacity.
 A larger pad, blocking or cribbing is needed to spread the load over a larger area, or the ground needs to be improved to adequately support the load.

 Use common sense.
-If doesn’t look right, stop.
+If it doesn’t look right, stop.
 If it doesn’t act right, stop.
 If it doesn’t feel right, stop.
 Products are never a replacement for common sense.
 Use your common sense.
-You never know, the life you save may be your own.
+You never know the life you save may be your own.

 DICA, Guthrie Center, Iowa, has been specializing in building a better outrigger pad since 1988.
 By creating engineered solutions for improving equipment stability and ergonomic crane safety, DICA is leading the way in product innovation for outrigger pads and crane mats.
 DICA outrigger pads and crane mats are used in 20+ countries and on 6 continents around the world in construction, maintenance, electrical utility, oil and gas and tree care as well as local, state and federal government agencies.